Kolbar: Kolbar in the media

-Killing kolbars

-In both Iran and Turkey many young male and female kolbars have been shot dead by government forces.
-In many cases crossing the border is against the law, and the kolbars are shot.

 Job creation for kolbars

-The Barakat Foundation has launched an event called "Kak Barakat" (Job Creation for kolbars in Border Provinces) to create a job for kolbars by collecting plans from entrepreneurs and ideators.
-Thus, 3,000 projects are to be collected by kolbars, academic communities, and entrepreneurs with the participation of the Barakat Foundation in the three provinces of Kermanshah, West Azerbaijan, and Kurdistan, and nearly 10,000 direct and indirect job opportunities will be created.
-It is said that most of the jobs created in the form of this event are small and home.
+In September 2020, the Barakat Foundation launched an event called "Kak Barakat" (Job Creation for Kolbars in Border Provinces) to create employment opportunities for kolbars by collecting plans from entrepreneurs and idealists.
+Around 3,000 employment projects are planned to be launched before the end of the current year, with funding of about 100 billion tomans.
+The projects target kolbars in the provinces of Kermanshah, West Azerbaijan, and Kurdistan, and are expected to generate nearly 10,000 direct and indirect jobs.
+Most of the created jobs will likely be small-scale or home-based.